P-fury/Ufc-api/README.md

+## Modifications

+This project was originally created by Zackary Young.

+Modifications and maintenance by P-fury.

 # UFC API

 UFC API is a lightweight web crawler built in Python to retrieve data on UFC fighters and events.